MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 :::image type="content" source="./media/ipv4-exhaustion-hub-spoke-vnet-peering.png" alt-text="Each application landing zone contains two peered virtual networks, one with routable IP addresses, which hosts front-end components, and one with non-routable IP addresses, which hosts back-end components." border="false" lightbox="./media/ipv4-exhaustion-hub-spoke-vnet-peering.png":::

 Each application landing zone contains two peered virtual networks.
 One virtual network has routable IP addresses and hosts front-end components.
-One has non-routable IP addresses and hosts back-end components.
+The other virtual network has non-routable IP addresses and hosts back-end components.
 The routable landing zone spoke peers with the regional hub.
 The non-routable landing zone spoke peers the routable landing zone spoke.
 Virtual network peering is nontransitive, so non-routable prefixes aren't visible to the regional hub or the rest of the corporate network.
 The routable virtual networks can't use the non-routable address ranges.
 Some organizations have fragmented address space that’s already assigned to routable networks.
 It can be challenging to identify unused large address blocks and declare them non-routable.
 In that case, consider unused addresses that aren’t included in the RFC 1918 address space.
-The previous diagram provides an example of carrier-grade NAT addresses, defined by RFC 6598, in non-routable spoke virtual networks.
+The previous diagram provides an example of RFC 6598-defined, carrier-grade NAT addresses in non-routable spoke virtual networks.

-### Migration from single virtual network landing zones
+### Single virtual network landing zone migration

 Virtual network peering provides full layer-3 connectivity between two peered virtual networks.
 Traditional single virtual network landing zones communicate with each other over IP.
 If application components are deployed in single virtual network landing zones, you can move the components between routable and non-routable spoke virtual networks.
 The following diagrams show migration patterns for two types of applications.

-#### Applications that are exposed via layer-7 application delivery controllers
+Applications that are exposed via layer-7 application delivery controllers:

+:::image type="content" source="./media/ipv4-exhaustion-app-gw-l7.png" alt-text="Migration approach from traditional landing zone for applications exposed via layer-7 application delivery controllers." border="false" lightbox="./media/ipv4-exhaustion-app-gw-l7.png":::

 Applications that are exposed via layer-7 application delivery controllers can be moved to the non-routable spoke.
 The application delivery controller is the only front-end component that must reside in the routable landing zone spoke.

+Applications that are exposed via an Azure load balancer:

-:::image type="content" source="./media/ipv4-exhaustion-app-gw-l7.png" alt-text="Migration approach from traditional landing zone for applications exposed via layer-7 application delivery controllers." border="false" lightbox="./media/ipv4-exhaustion-app-gw-l7.png":::
+:::image type="content" source="./media/ipv4-exhaustion-load-balancer-l4.png" alt-text="Migration approach from traditional landing zone for applications exposed via Azure Load Balancer." border="false" lightbox="./media/ipv4-exhaustion-load-balancer-l4.png":::

-#### Applications that are exposed via an Azure load balancer

 If an application exposes its endpoints via an Azure load balancer, the compute instances that are part of the load balancer’s back-end pool must remain in the same virtual network.
 Azure load balancers only support back-end instances in their own virtual network.

-:::image type="content" source="./media/ipv4-exhaustion-load-balancer-l4.png" alt-text="Migration approach from traditional landing zone for applications exposed via Azure Load Balancer." border="false" lightbox="./media/ipv4-exhaustion-load-balancer-l4.png":::

 ### Outbound dependencies

 An application’s back-end components don't need to be reachable, or receive inbound connections, from the corporate network, but the components often have outbound dependencies.
-Back-end components might need to connect to endpoints that are outside of their landing zones in instances such as DNS resolution, access to application endpoints that are exposed by other landing zones, or access to logging or backup facilities.
+Back-end components might need to connect to endpoints that are outside of their landing zones in instances such as DNS resolution, accessing application endpoints that are exposed by other landing zones, or accessing logging or backup facilities.

 When services initiate connections in non-routable spoke virtual networks, you must source NAT (SNAT) the connections behind a routable IP address.
 Deploy a NAT-capable NVA in the routable spoke virtual network.
 Each landing zone runs its own dedicated NAT NVA.
 There are two options for implementing SNAT in a landing zone: Azure Firewall or third-party NVAs.
 In both cases, all subnets in the non-routable spoke must be associated with a custom route table.
 The route table forwards traffic to destinations outside of the landing zone to the SNAT device.
 Azure NAT Gateway doesn't support SNAT for destinations with private IP address space, such as RFC 1918.